 \subsection{Theories of collision}

-Cloud--cloud collision is able to offer an alternative to the ionization driven shock compression in O--type star formation as shown by numerical simulations.
-Numerical hydrodynamical simulations by Takahira et al. (2014) showed a simple case of collision that a small cloud collides with a large cloud to produce a cavity in a large cloud (see also Habe and Ohta 1992; Anathpindika 2010).
-Note that collision between similar sized clouds is rarer than between dissimilar clouds.
-The results were used to synthesize observations on a cloud scale and it was derived that complementary distribution between the two clouds is a common observable signature as long as ionization by the formed star is not destructing the clouds (Fukui et al. 2017b).
-It was also shown that two colliding clouds merge into a single peak and are not seen usually as two distinct components due to gas in the intermediate velocity range between the two components.
+CCC offers an alternative to ionization-driven shock compression in O-type star formation as shown by numerical simulations.
+Numerical hydrodynamic simulations by Takahira et al. (2014) showed a simple case of collision in which a small cloud collided with a large cloud to produce a cavity in a large cloud (see also Habe and Ohta 1992; Anathpindika 2010).
+Note that collision between similar-sized clouds was found to be rarer than that between dissimilar-sized clouds.
+These results were used to synthesize observations on a cloud scale.
+These authors then showed that a complementary distribution between the two clouds was a common observable signature, as long as ionization by the formed star is not destroying the clouds (Fukui et al. 2018b).
+It was also shown that a pair of colliding clouds merge into a single peak and is not usually seen as two distinct components due to gas in the intermediate velocity range between the two components.

-On a microscopic scale, the magnetohydrodynamical simulations by Inoue and Fukui (2013) showed that the interface layer between the two clouds becomes strongly compressed.
-The particles in the interface layer have large velocity difference and the collisional interaction causes a large velocity dispersion in a magnitude similar to the actual velocity difference of the two clouds.
-The layer has to be highly inhomogeneous with clumps, because the initial density distribution prior to the collision is highly inhomogeneous, which is a general ISM property.
-The clumps amplify turbulence and magnetic field by deflection of shock fronts, and realize a high mass accretion rate of $10^{-4}$ to $10^{-3}$ $\rm M_{\odot}/yr$ which is required to form high mass stars (Inoue and Fukui 2013).
+On a microscopic scale, the magnetohydrodynamic simulations by Inoue \& Fukui (2013) showed that the interface layer between the two clouds became strongly compressed.
+The particles in the interface layer showed large velocity differences, and the collisional interaction caused a large velocity dispersion, of magnitude similar to the actual velocity difference between the two clouds.
+The layer must be highly heterogeneous with clumps, because the initial density distribution prior to collision is highly heterogeneous; this is a general ISM property.
+The clumps amplify turbulence and magnetic field by deflection of shock fronts, and realize the high-mass accretion rate (10$^{-3}$ to 10$^{-4}$ M$_\odot$ yr$^{-1}$) required to form high-mass stars (Inoue \& Fukui 2013).